mattxwang/angery-reacts-backend/README.md

 `angery reacts` is a quick web-app that I spun up that runs sentiment analysis on song lyrics: essentially, it'll scan song lyrics word by word, tagging how "positive" or "negative" they are, and then summing those weights to give a final answer.
 This approach is actually quite inaccurate: it doesn't look at phrases, adjectives, or other important NLP concepts that I don't really understand.
 However, it's a pretty fun tool to play around with!

 This is actually split into a frontend and a backend, and you'll need both in order to run the web app.
 This repo contains the backend, a simple flask server that sends requests to the [Genius API](https://docs.genius.com/) to grab song lyrics and other metadata.
+It uses [flask](http://flask.pocoo.org/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [gunicorn](https://gunicorn.org/), and [requests](https://3.python-requests.org/).
 The [frontend](https://github.com/malsf21/angery-reacts) makes all the information look pretty.

 ## development setup